FROZEN-nyako/Lanczos_Algorithm/README.md

 The inputs of the program are as follows:

 1. A $\texttt{scipy}$ sparse matrix in $\texttt{csr}$ format, $M$;
-2. The desired number of iterations, $m$ (in this program, for a $3000000 \times 3000000$ matrix, $2000$ iterations can converge approximately $27$ eigenstates);
+2. The desired number of iterations, $m$ (in this program, for a 3000000 × 3000000 matrix, 2000 iterations can converge approximately 27 eigenstates);
 3. The desired number of eigenstates to output, $n$ (depending on $m$, it may also output unconverged states);
-4. A parameter $\text{interval}$ for demonstration of convergence, e.g., if this parameter is set to $50$ and $2000$ iterations are performed, the current eigenvalues and corresponding residuals will be displayed every 50 iterations, for a total of 20 displays.
+4. A parameter $\text{interval}$ for demonstration of convergence, e.g., if this parameter is set to 50 and 2000 iterations are performed, the current eigenvalues and corresponding residuals will be displayed every 50 iterations, for a total of 20 displays.

 The outputs of the program are as follows: